jiaqiwang0/CS5100/README.md

 # CS5100 Final Project

+## Targeted Environment -- Demonstrate the software resources necessary to build and maintain the product

+We use models in the [statsmodels.tsa] library to perform time series analysis and prediction on the dataset.

 ## PEAS Environment -- Demonstrating PEAS Environment in the project
 1. Agent Type: Internet Covid Forecasting Agent
 2. Performance Measure: Provide users with accurate data forecasting